mentainha/m3o/README.md

 ## Self Hosting

-M3O is entirely open source but self hosting has not yet been tackled
+M3O is entirely open source but self hosting has not yet been tackled.
+More details to come soon.

 ## Learn More